-Starter welding, or the process of learning how to use the tools and techniques of the craft of welding by watching a professional do it, can be difficult.
-It takes practice, patience and determination in order to succeed at welding.
-However, once you know the basics of welding and have the proper equipment, it’s not all too difficult to learn how to weld.
+Starter welding, or learning how to use the tools and techniques of welding by watching a professional do it, can be difficult.
+It takes practice, patience, and determination to succeed at welding.
+However, once you know the basics of welding and have the proper equipment, it’s not too difficult to learn how to weld.

-This guide will cover what gear you’ll need for welding as well as helpful tips on how to start welding so that you can get started with your own projects.
+This guide will cover what gear you’ll need for welding and helpful tips on how to start welding so that you can get started with your own projects.

 You’ll need to know what gear you’ll need to be safe while welding because you’ll need both safety equipment as well as the proper material that is compatible with your welder.

 - Welding helmet – essential for protecting your eyes from the intense light produced.
 Gas and arc helmets are available on the market, each with pros and cons.
 You must choose what’s right for you, depending on the type of welding you’ll be doing.- Earplugs or earmuffs – protect your hearing from the intense heat and noise produced when welding.

 - Welding jacket – to protect your arms from the heat produced when welding.
 Most jackets are made with Kevlar or leather and often come in vented types.- Long welding sleeves – to protect your arms from the welder’s heat.
 These sleeves are often made with Kevlar, and they’re also available in vented types.- Welders gloves – to protect your hands from intense heat and burns.